Aliases for GATA1 Gene

 GeneCards Summary for GATA1 Gene

-GATA1 (GATA Binding Protein 1 (Globin Transcription Factor 1)) is a Protein Coding gene.
-Diseases associated with GATA1 include thrombocytopenia, x-linked, with or without dyserythropoietic anemia and thrombocytopenia with beta-thalassemia, x-linked.
-Among its related pathways are Hemostasis and G-AlphaQ Signaling.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
-An important paralog of this gene is GATA5.
+GATA1 (GATA Binding Protein 1) is a Protein Coding gene.
+Diseases associated with GATA1 include Thrombocytopenia With Beta-Thalassemia, X-Linked and Thrombocytopenia, X-Linked, With Or Without Dyserythropoietic Anemia.
+Among its related pathways are C-MYB transcription factor network and G-AlphaQ Signaling.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and chromatin binding.
+An important paralog of this gene is GATA2.